 Book Proposals and Queries

 Literary agents and book publishers reject about 98% of all books and book ideas submitted to them.
-Often, they hardly read beyond the first page or two.
+Often, they hardly read beyond the first page.
 How can you make sure your book gets the full attention it deserves after all your hard work?
 A compelling and professional query and a polished Book Proposal can greatly enhance your chances.
 Even for experienced writers, these tools can be intimidating when you’re not familiar with what is expected.
-I can write these important pieces for you, or edit and advise on your Book Proposal and query.
+I can write these important pieces for you, or edit and advise your own Book Proposal and query.

 Want to know the hottest trend in book publishing?
 It’s the growing number of authors who choose to publish their books themselves.
 Today there are more than three times as many books independently published as those published by the likes of Doubleday and Simon & Schuster.
 With traditional publishing in the tighter grip of a few major corporations that take fewer risks with newcomers, the pendulum will continue to swing.